Sommera

 Sommera is a genus of flowering plants belonging to the family Rubiaceae.

 Its native range is from Mexico to Peru.
 It is also found in northern Brazil, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, Nicaragua and Panamá.

-The genus name of Sommera is in honour of Christian Niefeldt Sommer (1821–1878), an English entomologist, who supported the research of author of the genus, Diederich Friedrich Carl von Schlechtendal.
+The genus name of Sommera is in honour of Christian Niefeldt Sommer (1821–1878), a German entomologist, who supported the research of author of the genus, Diederich Friedrich Carl von Schlechtendal.
 It was first described and published in Linnaea Vol.9 on page 602 in 1835.